restful-open-annotation/spec/data-model.md

 The abstract data model defines the data items relevant to describing annotations online and how they relate to each other.

-The API uses the Open Annotation data model, described in detail in the [OA specification](http://www.openannotation.org/spec/core/core.html).
+The API uses the core Open Annotation data model, described in detail in the [OA specification](http://www.openannotation.org/spec/core/core.html).
 This page briefly introduces the core model.